galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 ### RAID setup

 Our 2 external HDDs are located under `/dev/sda` and `/dev/sdb`.
-First of all, we're going to create a partition table on thoese devices and a partition for our data.
+First of all, we're going to create a partition table on those devices and a partition for our data.

 Since we're going to store a lot of data on these hard drives it's recommended to create a GPT partition table.
 For doing that, we need `gptfdisk`.